 - Coughing or choking when babies try to swallow

-Babies with TEF/EA may have problems that are not directly caused by the conditions, but are linked to them.
+Babies with TEF/EA may have other problems that are linked to the conditions.
 Doctors call this the VACTERL association.
-Each letter stands for a possible problem that is associated with TEF/EA:
+Each letter stands for a possible problem:

 - V = vertebral, problems with the bones in the spine

 - A = imperforate anus, a problem with the way a baby’s anus or rectum has formed

 - C = cardiac, problems with the heart

 - TE = tracheoesophageal fistula and esophageal atresia

 - R = renal (kidney) problems